archmagos/blockchain-backend-ruby/README.md

 ## How to run

-To deploy locally, our back-end server needs to be run in conjunction with the web front-end.
+To deploy locally, the back-end server needs to be run in conjunction with the web front-end.
 Please download or clone both this repository [and the front-end](https://github.com/archmagos/ticketchain-front-end) (following the instructions in that repository to get the front-end running).

 The following commands will install project dependencies and host the block miner on ``http://localhost:9292``.
 Transactions that are made on the front-end will subsequently appear as unverified-transactions within the miner.